 start command.
 You can leave the

-old_splunk.seed in place; Splunk only looks at it the first time you start the forwarder after installing it.
+old_splunk.seed in place; it only gets examined the first time you start the forwarder after installing it.

 5. Perform any additional configuration of the universal forwarder, as described in "Deploy a nix universal forwarder manually".
 Since the migration process only copies checkpoint files, you will probably want to manually copy over the old forwarder's

 inputs.conf configuration file (or at least examine it, to determine what data inputs it was monitoring).

 Once the universal forwarder is up and running (and after you've tested to ensure migration worked correctly), you can uninstall the old forwarder.